internetguru/flow/README.md

 : Generic error code.

 2
-: Init check failed; initialize gf may help.
+: Initial check failed; initializing gf may help.

 # SEE ALSO